-Access to this information is restricted to the Contaminated Land Officer and the Councils legal representatives.
+Access to this information is restricted to the Contaminated Land Officer and the Council's legal representatives.

-Information stored on the GIS may be viewed, but not edited or changed, by a small number of officers working in other service areas within the Environment Directorate.
+Information stored on the GIS may be viewed, but not edited or changed, by a small number of officers working in other service areas within the Community and Business Protection service.
 For this reason, personal, sensitive and confidential information is not recorded on the GIS.

-Any requests to view paper or electronic records held in respect of land contamination and as a result of any stage of the implementation of the Contaminated Land Strategy will be directed to the Contaminated Land Officer.
+Any requests to view paper or electronic records held in respect of land contamination and as a result of any stage of the implementation of the Contaminated Land Inspection Strategy will be directed to the Contaminated Land Officer.
 Personal, sensitive or confidential information will not be disclosed except in circumstances where there is a legal obligation to do so.